When I am Rich

 When I am rich I will build a house

-in Casals’ country of refuge from the fascist.
+in Casals’ country of refuge from Spain.

 With a view of the snows on Le Canigou